sy2002/DM65PIC/README.md

 ## DM65PIC Peripheral Interface Controller
 The DM65PIC is the peripheral interface controller for the MEGA65 computer.
-It is based on the STM32 F4 microcontroller.
-Here is a picture of some prototype version of our custom PCB:
+It is based on the [STM32F4 microcontroller](www.st.com/stm32f4).
+Here is a foto of some prototype version of our custom PCB:

 ![DM65PIC_PCBs](gfx/githubmdpic.jpg)